sflavelle/writing/Begin Again/Chapters/Part 3/07 Here We Go Again/2 Sheldon's Rescue.md

 "What the hell *happened*, Sheldon?" the octoling asked with worry as she knelt down with Pearl beside him, offering a large cup of Ink Recovery Up.

-"I... don't remember," Sheldon said simply before taking the cup and taking large gulps.
-The ability was of course useless on him, but the flavor and hydration was refreshing.
+"I... don't remember yet," Sheldon said simply before taking the cup and taking large gulps.
+The ability was of course useless on him, but the flavor and hydration was refreshing, revitalising.
 "Only that I seemingly got beaten up when closing the shop last night..."

 "You woke up today bound up in a garbage bag and a bruised face, Sheldon," Pearl pointed out.
 "I'd say that's why."